python312/s2l-loader/README.md

 ```

 Create a folder named **AutomationFolder** in the directory of the loader and name the script that you want to execute **main.py**
+if you require any third party libraries just create a **requirements.txt** like usual.